Serving South Jersey

 Request the death certificate and any coroner or autopsy reports as soon as available.

-Preserve evidence from the fatal accident such as the vehicle, medical records, defective product, or job‑site photographs.
+Preserve evidence from the fatal accident, such as the vehicle, accident reports, medical records, defective product, or job‑site photographs.

-Appoint or confirm the deceased estate’s personal representative; only they may file the claim.
+Appoint or confirm the personal representative of the deceased victim’s estate; only they may file the claim.

 Avoid direct talks with an insurance company seeking a quick settlement.